This post may contain affiliate links.

 I tested this recipe upwards of 12 times and throughout the process I came to a few conclusions.
 For starters, you can’t just add chopped strawberries to a pound cake batter and hope that it will be bursting with flavor.

-Second, you need to load the batter up with flavorful fat—butter and sour cream do the trick.
+- Second, you need to load the batter up with flavorful fat—butter and sour cream do the trick.

 - Fresh strawberries: you’ll need a pound of ripe, delicious strawberries.
+You can use frozen strawberries.
+If you do, increase the cornstarch to 2 teaspoons.

 - Freeze dried strawberries: if you plan on making the strawberry glaze then you’ll need a bag of freeze dried strawberries which you’ll grind into a powder.
 I also like to dust some over the top of the cake.

-- Sugar: granulated sugar and confectioners’ sugar (if you plan on making the glaze)
+- Sugar: granulated sugar and confectioners’ sugar (if you plan on making the glaze).

 - Salt: I develop recipes using Morton kosher salt.
 If you’re using Diamond Crystal, you’ll want to use heaping measurements.